theonegareth/Plantesa-training/leaf_disease_detection/vsc/README.md

     pip install -r requirements.txt
     ```

-3. Launch Jupyter Notebook:
+3. Open the project in Visual Studio Code:
     ```bash
-    jupyter notebook
+    code .
     ```

+4. Configure the Python environment:
+    - Ensure the Python extension is installed in Visual Studio Code.
+    - Select the appropriate Python interpreter for the project.

-4. Open the training notebook:
+5. Run the training script:
-    Navigate to the `notebooks/` directory and open the training notebook to start the process.
+    - Navigate to the `src/` directory and execute the training script using the integrated terminal.

 ## Project Structure
 - `data/`: Contains datasets for training and testing.
 - `models/`: Pre-trained and custom models for disease detection.
-- `notebooks/`: Jupyter Notebooks for training and analysis.
 - `src/`: Source code for preprocessing and training.
 - `README.md`: Project documentation.

 ## Usage
 1. Place leaf images in the `data/input` directory.
-2. Open the training notebook and follow the steps to train the model.
+2. Open the training script in Visual Studio Code and follow the steps to train the model.
 3. Save the trained model for future use.

 ## Contributing